should I quote, and when is a paraphrase more appropriate?

 General Reference: It is possible to refer

-to another writer's idea or ideas in a way that is somewhat
+to other writers' ideas in a way that is somewhat

 more general than either a quote or a paraphrase, such as